leonardopmalencar/digital-garden-jekyll-template/_pages/index.md

 On the weight of the world and the weight of the sky: [Choose joy](https://www.brainpickings.org/2020/10/21/14-years-of-brain-pickings/?mc_cid=9120b57aeb&mc_eid=8ca2cbfe7e)

+[How the Best Forecasters](https://www.scientificamerican.com/article/how-the-best-forecasters-predict-events-such-as-election-outcomes/) Predict Events Such as Election Outcomes

+​

 ...

 If you want to say hi: [Twitter (@leonardoalencar)](https://twitter.com/LeonardoAlencar)!